 By keeping track of your running or agility drill times you can see whether other changes are helping you improve your times or the opposite.
 Having a personal best to beat can also be a good motivator to push yourself to greater heights.

-In the world of smartphones a stopwatch can feel like an unnessecary luxury but they are generally a lot more sturdier and resistance to the weather.
+In the world of smartphones, a stopwatch can feel like an unnecessary luxury but they are generally a lot sturdier and resistant to the weather.
 On top of that stopwatches are often relatively inexpensive.

 5. Balance boards

 Balance is a skill that can be trained.
-Getting more comfortable with how you need to keep your body to not fall contributes to agility in many types of sports.
+Getting more comfortable with how you need to stop your body from falling contributes to agility in many types of sports.

 A benefit of balance boards is that they are generally inexpensive but at the same time very challenging.
 You can also use this piece of equipment to strengthen your ankles which is again something useful for many sports.

 A potential downside is that balance boards don’t exactly simulate real-life situations.
 In a sports match or race you are likely moving at a fast speed and in different directions.
 The balance board training does still carry over to these situations but this equipment does not prepare you perfectly.

 6. Plyo box

 A plyo box, also known as a jump box or step box, is simply a box that is strong enough to deal with jump exercises.
 The way you train influences what fitness component you mostly train.
 Jump exercises focus on training leg muscle power.

 While you can simply do long jumps or high jumps on the flat ground, by using a good plyo box you get a softer landing with less momentum behind it.
 This can help you avoid loading body parts that already have to work a lot even more.